-Readmitted Student – You have been away from the college two or more consecutive semesters and were previously matriculated (degree-seeking) and wish to re-enter as a degree-seeking student.
+Readmitted Student – You've been away from the college two or more consecutive semesters and were previously matriculated (degree-seeking) and wish to re-enter as a degree-seeking student.
 This is the application to complete if you have been told that you have a readmit hold.

-X-College Connection (HS Only) – You have been approved to take a DCC course at your high school and were told you needed to complete the online application.
+X-College Connection (HS Only) – You've been approved to take a DCC course at your high school and were told you needed to complete the online application.

 English as a Second Language (ESL): Improve your English abilities; grammar, reading, writing, listening and speaking are practiced throughout the course.
-Students are placed in an appropriate level to maximize their learning.
+You'll be placed in an appropriate level to maximize your learning.

 High School Equivalency (HSE): To earn a High School Equivalency diploma, you must take the Test Assessing Secondary Completion (TASC) Exam.
 Our program provides interactive and engaging preparation classes that cover the five subject areas of the TASC examination.